promesoft/KicadJE-EuroPowerCon/README.md

 ### Issues and Notes
  * fuse holder for +5V should be changed
  * virtual GND should be powered behind fuse
+ * Q2 becomes warm due to higher load on the positive supply when using Virtual GND on single ended supply.

 ## Physical Construction
 100x100mm